 Jacada was one of the first vendors to provide a unified desktop for contact centers.
 It simplified the agent’s desktop by replacing several application views with a single view that better followed customer conversations.
 It also interfaced between those applications so agents didn’t have to worry about which fields to update, where to find data or how many applications they had to use.
 The unified desktop also enabled agents to address customer issues more efficiently.

-Topics: Customer Analytics, Customer Data Management, Customer Experience Management, Operational Performance Management (OPM), Voice of the Customer, Jacada, Customer Service, 360-degree view of the Customer, Call Center, Contact Center, Contact Center Analytics, CRM
+Topics: Customer Analytics, Customer Data Management, Customer Experience, Operational Performance Management (OPM), Voice of the Customer, Jacada, Analytics, Customer Service, Call Center, Contact Center, Contact Center Analytics, CRM

 While the contact center business is not the most dynamic market, it is undergoing more changes than I have ever seen.
 One of the biggest changes is coming about because of cloud computing.
 This trend was led by salesforce.com, and the impact is now being felt in the contact center market as more vendors start to provide a “contact center in the cloud.”
 I recently wrote about inContact , one of the first vendors to provide a full contact center in the cloud.
 Recently inContact announced an important partnership – and it’s not an obvious match.

-Topics: Predictive Analytics, Social Media, Customer Analytics, Customer Data Management, Customer Experience Management, Customer Feedback Management, Operational Performance Management (OPM), Social CRM, Speech Analytics, Voice of the Customer, InContact, Cloud Computing, Customer Service, 360-degree view of the Customer, Agent Performance Management, Call Center, Contact Center, Contact Center Analytics, CRM, Desktop Analytics, Text Analytics, Unified Communications, Workforce Management, Siemens Enterprise Communications
+Topics: Predictive Analytics, Social Media, Customer Analytics, Customer Data Management, Customer Experience, Customer Feedback Management, Operational Performance Management (OPM), Social CRM, Speech Analytics, Voice of the Customer, InContact, Analytics, Cloud Computing, Customer Service, Call Center, Contact Center, Contact Center Analytics, CRM, Desktop Analytics, Text Analytics, Unified Communications, Workforce Management, Siemens Enterprise Communications

 Providing good customer service has never been easy, but today it’s more challenging than ever, because of three factors.
 First is the growing overlap between marketing, sales and customer service.
 This is driven by customers’ increased expectations about the quality of customer service, the consistency of responses they receive during interactions and privacy legislation that limits companies’ collection and use of customer information and unsolicited contact.
 These circumstances put pressure on companies to take maximum advantage of all inbound interactions.
 Second, technology has changed customers’ communication habits, forcing companies to interact with them through multiple channels (including social media); this gets complicated when internally different lines of business hold responsibility for some of the channels.
 And third, companies can’t afford poor-quality products, services and customer experiences because customer complaints are likely to be broadcast over social media, potentially with devastating effects.
 To meet these challenges, companies have to start thinking differently; a good place to start is with the processes associated with customer-facing activities.